-Our common stock, Series A warrants and Series B warrants are listed on the NASDAQ Global Market under the symbols "ONS," "ONSIW" and "ONSIZ," respectively.
+Our common stock units, Series A warrants and Series B warrants have been approved for listing on the NASDAQ Global Market under the symbols "ONS," "ONSIU," "ONSIW" and "ONSIZ," respectively.

 Transfer Agent, Registrar and Warrant Agent

 The transfer agent and registrar for our common stock and the warrant agent for the Series A warrants and Series B warrants included in the units offered hereby is American Stock Transfer & Trust Company, LLC.
 Its address is 6201 15th Avenue, Brooklyn, New York 11219.